Genootskap van Regte Afrikaners

 The Genootskap van Regte Afrikaners (Afrikaans for "Society of True Afrikaners") was formed on 14 August 1875 in the town of Paarl by a group of Afrikaans speakers from the current Western Cape region.
 From 15 January 1876 the society published a journal in Afrikaans called Die Afrikaanse Patriot ("The Afrikaans Patriot") as well as a number of books, including grammars, dictionaries, religious material and histories.
 Die Afrikaanse Patriot was succeeded in 1905 by today's Paarl newspaper.

+History

 Arnoldus Pannevis, a teacher, is generally considered to be the spiritual father of the society.
 He had observed that most of the South Africans from Dutch descent could not speak the "pure" form of their original mother tongue anymore.
 In the course of its (then) 200-year-old history, the language of the immigrants from the Netherlands had been thoroughly changed by the influence of other European immigrants, indigenous tribes such as the Khoikhoi, and especially the Cape Malays.
 In 1874 Pannevis expressed these views in the journal de Zuid-Afrikaan under the title "Is die Afferkaans wesenlijk een taal?"